nodejs/node/deps/npm/doc/misc/npm-scripts.md

 ## DESCRIPTION

-npm supports the "scripts" property of the package.json script, for the following scripts:
+npm supports the "scripts" property of the package.json file, for the following scripts:

 * prepublish: